franciscosuca/Geoinformatics-group2g/readme.md

 To install the application follow these steps:

 * Press the "Clone or download" button of this repository, and then copy the link to clone the repository or click  on "Download ZIP".
-* Open the console from the folder where you download the application, and run the following command:
+* Open the console from the folder where you downloaded the application, and run the following command:

     `pip install -r requirements.txt`